|Date Range||1900 - 1959|

 The bodhisattva of long-life, White Tara, has one face and two hands, three eyes on her face and an eye on each palm of the hands and feet for a total of seven.
 The right hand rests across the knee in the gesture (mudra) of supreme generosity.
 The left hand holds to the heart the stem of a white lotus with pink shading; blossoming at the left ear.
 In a very peaceful mood, she is adorned with a tiara, a long and short necklace, gold and jewel ornaments and wears variously coloured silk garments.
 Sitting in vajra posture above a moon disc and lotus seat she is surrounded by a nimbus of various coloured rings framed with pink lotus blossoms.

 At the top left corner in a rainbow sphere is the buddha realm of Sukhavati.
 In the center sits the lord of the realm, red Amitabha, with the hands in the posture of meditation; accompanied by two bodhisattvas and two monks.
 At the top right corner in a rainbow sphere inside the Potala realm is Avalokiteshvara seated in the center, white, with four hands accompanied by two bodhisattvas.
 Yellow Brahma and white Indra (Shakra) make offerings in front.
-At the top middle is the Great Fifth Dalai Lama, Lobzang Gyatso (1617-1682), holding a lotus in the right hand and a Dharma Wheel with the left, wearing the robes of a monk and a yellow pandita hat.
+At the top middle is a monastic figure wearing a yellow hat.
+It is most likely an image of the 13th Dalai Lama, Tubten Gyatso (1876-1933).
+Only the 13th Dalai Lama and the 5th Dalai Lama, Lobzang Gyatso (1617-1682), had a mustache and held a Dharma wheel.
 To the lower left is a seated buddha Akshobhya supporting an upright vajra in the left hand.
 Below to the left is the bodhisattva Manjushri, orange, holding a sword in the right hand and a lotus in the left.
 On the lower right is Avalokiteshvara, white, with four hands (Skt.: Chaturbhuja) also known as Shadaksari - the Six-syllable One.
 Below to the right is Green Tara with the right hand in supreme generosity and the left holding a lotus.
 She sits in a relaxed posture with the right leg extended.

 On the right and left sides of the lotus of the central figure are the eight great bodhisattvas, the 'heart sons of the Buddha.'
 To the left is white Padmapani (Holder of the Lotus) Avalokiteshvara.
 Below that is blue Akashagarbha with the hands in prayer; orange Maitreya with the hands in the teaching gesture, and in the corner green Kshitagarbha.
 To the right side is blue Vajrapani holding a vajra in the right hand.
 Below that is red Samantabhadra with the hands in prayer, orange Manjushri with the hands in the teaching gesture and a lotus holding a sword and book.
 In the corner is golden Sarvanivarana-vishkambhin with the right hand in the gesture of giving protection and with the left holding a stalk of grain.